Dinosaur Contemporaries

 Dinochelys whitei

 Dinochelys whitei was a species of turtle that lived in the Morrison ecosystem of the Late Jurassic Period (about 150 million years ago).
 Excavations of the Carnegie Quarry uncovered both juvenile and adult specimens of this turtle.
 The adult is the holotype for Dinochelys whitei.
-This means that it was the first of its kind ever found and scientifically described.
+This means that it was the first specimen of its kind ever to be found and scientifically described.
 Just like turtles today, scientists believe Dinochelys relied on its hard shell for protection.
-Because they're so sturdy, shells are more likely to survive the fossilization process, and are therefore the most common turtle part found as fossils.
-Paleontologists theorize that Dinochelys lived a life similar to that of modern river and pond turtles.
+Because they're so sturdy, shells are more likely to survive the fossilization process.
+As a result, shells are most common turtle part that gets fossilized.
+Based on its anatomy, paleontologists believe Dinochelys lived a life similar to that of modern river and pond turtles.
 It lived in or near water and probably ate plants, insects, and fish.
-Sadly, no skull has ever been found, so it's difficult to know for sure.
+Sadly, no skull has ever been found, so its diet is difficult to know for sure.
 Thankfully, parts of the tail, leg, and foot were well preserved.

 An artist's depiction of Glyptops, a kind of Late Jurassic turtle.